Treating hearing loss

-Completely in-the-canal (CIC) hearing aids are even smaller and less visible than ITE hearing aids.
-However, they may not be recommended if you have severe hearing loss.
+Completely in-the-canal (CIC) hearing aids are even smaller and less visible than ITE or ITC hearing aids.

 Body-worn (BW) hearing aids

 Body-worn (BW) hearing aids have a small box containing the microphone.
 The box can be clipped to your clothes or you can put it inside a pocket.
-A lead connects the box to an earphone which delivers sound to your ear.
+A lead connects the box to an earphone, which delivers sound to your ear.

 Bone conduction hearing aids